ananya-cs12/ananya-cs12/README.md

 - 🤖 lowkey enjoys debugging more than socializing
 - ⌨️ Ctrl+Z is basically muscle memory
 - 🩹 adds “just for now” code that stays forever

 ---

-### 📌 pinned ≠ everything

-- ✔️ if it’s on my GitHub — I built it
-- ✨ if it looks neat — I obsessed over it
-- 🔥 if it made me suffer — I probably learned a lot 🕯️
-- ⏳ still learning. still building. still showing up

----

 <p align="center"><i>“code like you mean it.”</i></p>